The application period for this fellowship is now closed.

-APPLICATIONS FOR THIS FELLOWSHIP WILL NOW BE ACCEPTED BI-ANNUALLY.
-THE NEXT FELLOWSHIP APPLICATION PERIOD BEGINS SEPTEMBER 15, 2013.
+APPLICATIONS FOR THIS FELLOWSHIP ARE ACCEPTED BI-ANNUALLY.
+THE NEXT FELLOWSHIP APPLICATION PERIOD WILL BEGIN IN SEPTEMBER 2015.

 The Department of Afroamerican and African Studies (DAAS) at the University of Michigan invites applications for the Du Bois-Mandela-Rodney Post-doctoral Fellowship Program from scholars working on Africa or the African diaspora.
 Consideration will be given to all disciplines including the humanities, social sciences and in some cases law, business, urban planning and other professional schools.
 Scholars from or who study the Gullah speaking Sea islands, Cape Verde islands, the Anglophone Caribbean, the Canary Islands, and Madagascar and/or other less studied areas are especially encouraged to apply.